data-liberation-project/aphis-inspection-reports/README.md

 The script [`scripts/04-upload-inspection-pdfs.py`](scripts/04-upload-inspection-pdfs.py) uploads the PDFs to a [public project on DocumentCloud](https://www.documentcloud.org/app?q=%2Bproject%3Ausda-aphis-inspection-rep-211004%20), where they can be searched in bulk.

+### Combining the results

+The script [`scripts/05-combine-inspection-data.py`](scripts/05-combine-inspection-data.py) combines the results of the previous steps into a single CSV file, [`data/combined/inspections.csv`](data/combined/inspections.csv).
+In it, fields fetched from the web portal are prefixed with `web_`, those parsed from the PDFs with `pdf_`, and those relevant to DocumentCloud with `doccloud_`.

 ## Licensees